London murder case triggers wave of grief, rage over threats to women | Law-Order

 "Sarah was bright and beautiful - a wonderful daughter and sister.
 She was kind and thoughtful, caring and dependable," the family said in a statement.
 Prime Minister Boris Johnson said he was shocked and deeply saddened by developments in the case.

-The "Reclaim These Streets" vigil will take place on Saturday in Clapham Common in southwest London, near the location where Everard was last seen.
-(Additional reporting by Michael Holden; Editing by Estelle Shirbon, Mark Heinrich and Bernadette Baum)
+The "Reclaim These Streets" vigil will take place on Saturday in Clapham Common in southwest London, near where Everard was last seen.
+(Additional reporting by Michael Holden and David Milliken; Editing by Estelle Shirbon, Mark Heinrich, Bernadette Baum and Daniel Wallis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)